 We’ve been on the road since 2017 now and have added some useful travel items to our Lifejourney4two page on UK Amazon, or our USA Amazon store here

 WHERE TO STAY on Your LOFOTEN Road Trip

 Clean, economical and great location in Reine.
 Free wifi and good breakfast.

 Situated in Henningsvær, 25 km from Svolvær, Lysvoldbrygga has a shared lounge and free WiFi.
 Guests at the bed and breakfast can enjoy a delicious continental breakfast.

 Rating: Exceptional Reviews 9.6

-Note: When booking accommodation, some of the cheaper establishments do not include sheets and pillowcases as part of the standard booking and needs to be added at an extra charge.
+Note: When booking accommodation, some of the cheaper places do not include sheets and pillowcases as part of the standard booking and need to be added at an extra charge.
 Make sure to check the booking details carefully.